adamfaulkner/adamfaulkner.github.io/serialization_from_nodejs.md

 [inspector](https://nodejs.org/api/inspector.html) module -- third party
 libraries are no longer required for doing scoped profiling!

+Allocation sampling clearly showed that most of this garbage was created in the two aforementioned places: when setting up the object to serialize, and when growing buffers.

-## Creating the input to the serializer without creating lots of garbage.
+### Creating the input to the serializer without creating lots of garbage.

 The first thing I noticed when optimizing this code was that we were creating most of our garbage when setting up the object for serialization.
 This is code